udo-munk/RP2040-GEEK-80/README.md

 # z80pack on RP2040-GEEK

-While looking arround for RP2040 based systems that can easily be used by those who don't want to tinker with the hardware, I found this:
+While looking around for RP2040 based systems that can easily be used by those who don't want to tinker with the hardware, I found this:

 [Waveshare RP2040-GEEK product page](https://www.waveshare.com/rp2040-geek.htm) and